ilsusunal/PazarYeri-backend/README.md

 #  Pazar Yeri - Ecommerce Backend

-This project is the backend system for an ecommerce website called "PazarYeri", designed to manage products, orders, users, and more.
+This project is the backend system for an ecommerce website called **"PazarYeri"**, designed to manage products, orders, users, and more.
 PostgreSQL is used for robust and efficient database management.

 ### Table of Contents